What is ContributionUK?

-- show how positive school, peer, and social experiences and inclusion, lead to self-worth and a desire to achieve and contribute, which lead to reduced numbers of adolescents that end up homeless or in the criminal system, whilst simultaneously improve the number of those in employment with clear career goals.
+- show how positive school, peer, and social experiences and inclusion, lead to self-worth and a desire to achieve and contribute, which lead to reduced numbers of adolescents that end up homeless or in the criminal system, whilst simultaneously improving the number of those in employment with clear career goals.

 How did come about?

-Born from a desire to record and celebrate the immensely positive contribution of the Windrush Generation to the social, economic stability and growth of the UK.
+Born from a desire to record and celebrate the immensely positive contribution of the Windrush Generation to the social, economic stability, and growth of the UK.